ice-leng/sponge/README.md

 **Sponge** is a powerful `Go` development framework.
 Its core concept is to generate modular code by parsing `SQL`, `Protobuf`, or `JSON` files in reverse, these modular codes can be flexibly combined into various types of complete backend services (`similar to the characteristics of sponge cells, where disassembled sponge cells can automatically recombine into a new sponge`).

 Sponge offers outstanding project engineering capabilities, providing an all-in-one project development solution that covers code generation, development, testing, API documentation generation, and deployment.
-Sponge significantly enhances development efficiency and reduces technical barriers through the deep integration of modular architecture and AI-generated code.
-Its low-code development model enables developers to effortlessly build stable and reliable backend systems.
+Sponge deeply integrates a modular architecture with an AI assistant to significantly enhance development efficiency and reduce technical barriers, empowering developers to easily build stable and reliable backend systems using a "low-code" approach.

 <br>

 ### Applicable Scenarios

-Sponge is suitable for quickly developing various high-performance backend services, including but not limited to:
+Sponge is suitable for rapidly building various types of high-performance backend services, including but not limited to:

+- `RESTful API` services
-- `Web` services (gin);
+- `Web` services (Gin-based)
-- `gRPC` services;
+- `gRPC` services
-- `HTTP+gRPC` hybrid services;
+- `HTTP+gRPC` hybrid services
-- `gRPC Gateway API` services;
+- `gRPC Gateway API` services
-- cloud-native microservices.
+- `cloud-native` microservices

 Additionally, developers can use custom templates to generate various types of code to meet specific business needs.